I have started a new beginning by going backwards.

 My first recipe I will be sharing is a nut bar recipe that I picked up off of Mark Sisson’s web site.
 Great place to hang out and read, BTW.
 No lack of info from this dynamo hum.
 This nut bar recipe literally got me through the first 2 weeks of going backwards in time.
 It was something I could eat in a pinch when I was in a hurry.
 They are delicious!

 Just remember that nuts should account for about 5 % of our calories.
 Something I’m still working on.
 Sometimes I don’t put the coconut in them and use a different nuts, like walnuts which are loaded with omega 3s, and different fruits.
 Get creative and have fun!

-Preheat the primal cooking fire (oven) to 350 degrees and toast the nuts until golden brown stirring occasionally.
+- Preheat the primal cooking fire (oven) to 350 degrees and toast the nuts until golden brown stirring occasionally.
 Watch them carefully, they’ll go from golden to black fast!
-Once they are toasted nicely, toss them in the stone grinder, (the food processor or blender) and give them a few pulses till they are a coarse meal and stir into the nut flour in a medium bowl and add the coconut and mix well.
+Once they are toasted nicely, toss them in the stone grinder, (the food processor or blender) and give them a few pulses till they are a coarse meal and stir into the nut flour in a medium bowl.

-In a microwave safe bowl, warm up the coconut oil and almond butter for about 20 seconds, in the radiant zapper, (microwave) and stir them together well.
-Add the honey, vanilla, and salt then mix till all creamy and you are starting to drool.
+- In a microwave safe bowl, warm up the coconut oil and almond butter for about 20 seconds, in the radiant zapper, (microwave) and stir them together well.
+(Or use a double boiler to do this) Add the honey, vanilla, and salt then mix till all creamy and you are starting to drool.
 Fold the nut mix into the honey mix then add the fruit.
 Pat into an 8 x 8 baking dish and stick in the ice cave (fridge) for 1 hour or more till nice and solid.
 Cut into squares and try not to grunt when eating.
 Keep in the ice cave to store.